rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 Additional markdown files are there to add an overview of the files and provide general information not specific to a file or piece of code.
 These files are placed 'inline' next to the `.cs` or `.cpp` files.
 For flowcharts diagrams.net is used.

-To condense all this information, [Doxygen](https://www.doxygen.nl) and [Sphinx](https://www.sphinx-doc.org) are used.
+To condense all this information, [Doxygen](https://www.doxygen.nl) :cite:`doxygen` and [Sphinx](https://www.sphinx-doc.org) :cite:`sphinx` are used.
 Doxygen is used to extract the documentation from the code.
 This information in xml format is then used by Breathe (a Sphinx extension) to render it with Sphinx, which then combines it with the markdown files.
-[Breathe](https://github.com/michaeljones/breathe) and the language domains ensure cross-referencing of items.
+[Breathe](https://github.com/michaeljones/breathe) :cite:`breathe` and the language domains ensure cross-referencing of items.

-For this to work with C#, the [sphinx-csharp](https://github.com/djungelorm/sphinx-csharp) and breathe projects where modified, see [#8](https://github.com/djungelorm/sphinx-csharp/pull/8) and [#550](https://github.com/michaeljones/breathe/pull/550) respectively on GitHub.
+For this to work with C#, the [sphinx-csharp](https://github.com/djungelorm/sphinx-csharp) :cite:`sphinx-csharp` and breathe projects where modified, see [#8](https://github.com/djungelorm/sphinx-csharp/pull/8) and [#550](https://github.com/michaeljones/breathe/pull/550) respectively on GitHub.

-[ReadTheDocs](https://readthedocs.org) is used to host and compile the website output of Sphinx.
+[ReadTheDocs](https://readthedocs.org) :cite:`read-the-docs` is used to host and compile the website output of Sphinx.
 This has continuous integration.
 Whenever a commit is pushed to the `read-the-docs` branch, the website is recompiled.

 .. :: Started off with the same docs as libigl.
 Could be applied to libigl